Mattsons buy Fruit Basket grocery stand, more Sonoma Valley real estate

 “Ken Mattson and his affiliated companies do not typically share information about an acquisition until the project’s planned usage has been approved by the appropriate agencies,” said Lauren Jennings of Glodow Nead Communications.

-The Mattsons’ other big-ticket purchases in 2021 include the Inn 2 Remember on West Spain Street, which they acquired last July for $2.4 million, and the former Salsa Trading Co. property at 20490 Broadway, purchased last October for $3.9 million.
+The Mattsons’ other big-ticket purchases in 2021 include the Inn 2 Remember on West Spain Street, which they acquired last July for $2.4 million, and the former Salsa Trading Co. property at 20490 Broadway, purchased for $3.9 million in October.

 Other Sonoma Valley properties in the Mattson portfolio include Sonoma’s Best deli and market at 1190 E. Napa St.; the Depot Hotel at 242 First St. W.; Ramekins culinary school and the General's Daughter event space, both on West Spain Street; the Leland Fishing Ranch property on Arnold Drive; the former Cocoa Planet building at 921 Broadway; Cottage Inn & Spa at 310 First St. E.; the Mercato building at 452 First St. E; the Sojourn Cellars tasting room building at 141 E. Napa St., the old Ravenswood Winery property at 18701 Gehricke Road; the Sonoma Cheese Factory at 2 W. Spain St.; and the former Church Mouse building on Highway 12 in the Springs, among others.